dhellmann/pymotw-3/source/string/index.rst

 :Purpose: Contains constants and classes for working with text.

 The ``string`` module dates from the earliest versions of Python.
-Many of the functions previously implemented in the module have been moved to methods of ``str`` objects.
-The ``string`` module retains several useful constants and classes for working with ``str`` objects, and this discussion will concentrate on them.
+Many of the functions previously implemented in this module have been moved to methods of ``str`` objects.
+The ``string`` module retains several useful constants and classes for working with ``str`` objects.
+This discussion will concentrate on them.

 Functions
 =========